nathanaelreis/SLIDER/README.md

 ## Aprendizados

-Desenvolve as capacidade de uso do java scripr alem de revisasr a organização do elemento via css.
+Desenvolve as capacidade de uso do javascript alem de revisar a organização do elemento via css.

  CSS